sangorrin/ac_playground/TRAIN_NATIVE_TTS.md

 mv phones_20ms_fix phones_20ms
 ```

-[TODO UPDATE] Perform sanity checks on all the artifacts we have created so far
+Perform sanity checks on all the artifacts we have created so far
 ```bash
 python check_features_20ms.py \
     --wav-dir LJS_accented_16K \